 In addition, DF Group has claims against various credit insurance firms, which also represent a going concern risk in case of failure of the insurance cover.
-Without preempting the outcome of the pending proceedings, DF Group is convinced that the risk has been mitigated sufficiently even if no individual valuation allowances have been established.
+Without pre-empting the outcome of the pending proceedings, DF Group is convinced that the risk has been mitigated sufficiently even if no individual valuation allowances have been established.

-- DF Group has put forward claims for credit-insured receivables against credit insurers in London in the amount of EUR 8 million.
-In several cases, these claims have to be enforced in arbitration proceedings. - In 2013 DF Group made claims worth EUR 5 million against credit insurers in respect of credit-insured receivables and filed a number of legal proceedings to establish the legal validity of the claims against the debtors or to establish the legal validity of the insurance guarantee against the insurer.
+- In 2013 DF Group made claims worth EUR 5 million against credit insurers in respect of credit-insured receivables and filed a number of legal proceedings to establish the legal validity of the claims against the debtors or to establish the legal validity of the insurance guarantee against the insurer.